Blizzard/heroprotocol/README.md

 # heroprotocol

-heroprotocol is a [Python](https://www.python.org/downloads/) library/module to decode Heroes of the Storm replay files into Python data structures.
+heroprotocol is a [Python](https://www.python.org/downloads/) library and command-line tool to decode Heroes of the Storm replay files into Python data structures.

 The tool is available as a [PyPI Package](https://pypi.org/project/heroprotocol/) or as source code.